seasonedcc/composable-functions/migrating-df.md

 -	🕵🏽 Runtime Validation: Use the `withSchema` function for optional runtime validation of inputs and environments.
 This provides flexibility to enforce data integrity when needed without mandating it for every function.
 Assuming you have a big chain of composables you can use `applySchema` to run your runtime validation only once **avoiding unnecessary processing**.
 -	🔀 Flexible Compositions: The new combinators, such as `environment.pipe`, `environment.sequence`, and `environment.branch`, offer powerful ways to manage **typed environments** and contextual information across your compositions.
 -	🛠️ Incremental Migration: Seamlessly migrate your existing codebase incrementally. **Both `domain-functions` and `composable-functions` can coexist**, allowing you to transition module by module.
--	🛟 Enhanced Error Handling Combinators: New and improved combinators like `mapErrors` and `catchFailure` provide more control over error transformation and handling, making your **code more resilient**.
+-	🛟 Enhanced Combinators: New and improved combinators like `map`, `mapErrors` and `catchFailure` provide more control over handling and error transformation, making your **code more resilient**.

 # Table of contents
 - [First steps](#first-steps)